 You will also be required to provide a copy of a form of photographic identity.
 A credit check will be carried out together with a financial assessment which is required as part of the legislation for shared ownership sales.

 We will then explain your rights and responsibilities as a property owner and provide you with further information on the Shared Ownership scheme.
 If your application is approved, you will then need to arrange a mortgage to purchase your share of the property.
 You will also need to appoint a solicitor.

 How does it work?

-The share purchased depends on the property you are purchasing and ranges between 25% to 75% of initial shares, on a 99 or 125-year lease.
+The share purchased depends on the property you are purchasing and ranges between 25% to 75% of initial shares, on a 99-year lease.

 The lease is a binding contract between you and Havebury.
 You may also buy additional shares and the terms of the lease will specify the criteria for this.
 If your circumstances change, you can purchase a larger share of your home and, in most cases, you can eventually own the property outright.

 What are the costs involved with shared home ownership applications?